robenkleene/collections/cards/computer-science.md

 ## Memory

 - **What is the stack vs. the heap?
-When are they allocated?
 Where are they stored?
 When should each be used?** The stack is memory that is used for variables scoped to functions, that isn't dynamically allocated.
 Since the stack is a stack, memory is allocated and released LIFO.
 The heap is used for memory that is allocated.
 Stack variables are allocated at compile time, and heap variables are allocated at runtime.
-The stack and heap are both stored in RAM.
-The stack is faster, because of the execution overhead of `malloc()` and `free()`, but the heap can be any size (e.g., for user input or consuming from an API).
+- **What are the advantages of the stack vs. the heap?** The stack is faster, because of the execution overhead of `malloc()` and `free()`, but the heap can be any size (e.g., for user input or consuming from an API).
+- **Where are the stack and heap stored?** They're both stored in RAM.
+- **When are stack and heap memory allocated?** The stack is allocated at runtime and the heap is allocated at compile time.
+(Compile time really means load time.)
 - **How do you allocate a variable to the stack vs. the heap in C?** A variable scoped to a function, e.g., `main() { int x }` is stored on the stack, memory allocated with `malloc()`.
 - **How do you allocate a variable to the stack vs. the heap in C?** Value types are stored in the stack, and reference types are stored in the heap.
 Reference types are always stored on the heap because pointers always point to a memory location on the heap.
 - **What does a "stack overflow" mean?** When a program writes more data to a buffer on the stack than was allocated for that buffer.